A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Models

 where $H_M$ represents the Hamiltonian of the medium which, in this paper, can be the direct-coupled qubits ($H_{direct}$) or resonator chain with side-coupled qubits ($H_{side}$). $H_{LB}$ ($H_{RB}$) is the left (right) bath and $H_{LM}$ ($H_{RM}$) is the coupling between the chain and the left (right) bath.
-The bath and the bath-medium coupling Hamiltonians within the Markovian approximation are \cite{Manasi2018}
+The bath and the bath-medium coupling Hamiltonians within the Markov and rotating-wave approximation are \cite{Manasi2018}